Editorial Policy

 8. Corrections policy

-Errors in macro data, broken affiliate links, discontinued products, and stale citations are the bugs we prioritize.
-Email support@highproteinsnackspro.com with the URL and a description of the correction.
-Substantive corrections trigger an update to the post, a bumped updatedAt timestamp, and — when the error misled readers — an inline correction note.
+Errors in nutrition data, broken links, discontinued products, and out-of-date citations are the issues we prioritize fixing.
+Email support@highproteinsnackspro.com with the page and a description of the correction.
+Substantive corrections trigger an update to the post, a fresh “last updated” date, and — when the error misled readers — an inline correction note.

 We aim to respond within 3 business days and publish fixes within 7.